Al-Tawhid Brigade: Branches

 Originally, al-Tawhid was composed of four subunits, the Mountain Knights Brigade, the Darat Izza Brigade, the Free North Brigade, and the Aleppo Shahba Battalions.
 The Mountain Knights Brigade operated in the southwest of Aleppo Governorate near the border with the Idlib Governorate and the city of Atarib.
 The Darat Izza Brigade was named after the town of Darat Izza and operated in the western part of the city of Aleppo.
 The Free North Brigade was the largest subunit of the Tawhid Brigade and present in the Kilis Corridor.
 It took over the leadership of several subunits in al-Bab to the east of Aleppo.

 By March 2013, the al-Tawhid Brigade had become active in northeastern and eastern Syria as well, where one of its representatives, Sheikh Saif, tried to set up a loose coalition of Islamist groups known as the "Islamic Front".
 Around June 2013, the militia was reorganised into nearly 30 sub-factions.
 By June, the rebel group had 38 "regiments" and about 11,000 fighters as well as 10,000 "administrators".

 In September 2013, the Supreme Military Council's head Salim Idris brokered a merger between the Conquest Brigade and the al-Tawhid Brigade, with the two units holding a ceremony to facilitate their unification.
 They claimed to have a united strength of 13,000 fighters across all of Syria.

 In November 2013, the Elite Islamic Battalion left the Tawhid Brigade.

 On 2 March 2014, the Northern Storm Brigade announced that they would join the Islamic Front under the leadership of the al-Tawhid Brigade.
 Also in 2014, the Euphrates Jarabulus Battalions left to join the Dawn of Freedom Brigades.

 Foreign support

 The al-Tawhid Brigade reportedly enjoyed "strong Qatari backing."

 History

 Formation

 The al-Tawhid Brigade was formed in 2012 in order to coordinate the Battle of Aleppo, with the stated mission to found a "civil state in Syria with Islam being the main source of legislation."
 Researcher Charles R. Lister described the initial al-Tawhid Brigade as "a coalition of local Aleppo-based Islamist units", following an ideology similar to that one of the Muslim Brotherhood.
 The rebel group's foundation was possibly inspired or even ordered by one of the rebels' main allies, Turkey, to facilitate a greater cooperation among insurgent forces.

-From its inception, the brigade cooperated with hardline jihadist forces including the al-Nusra Front; for instance, the group ruled Jarablus alongside the al-Nusra Front.
+From its inception, the brigade cooperated with hardline jihadist forces including the al-Nusra Front; for instance, the group ruled Manbij and Jarabulus alongside the al-Nusra Front.